BloomTech-Labs/forest-fire-watch-fe/README.md

 🚫Document what you used for testing and why

-# 4️⃣ Installation Instructions
+# Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+1. Fork this repository.
+2. Clone this repository.
+3. Navigate into the 'fireflight' directory.
+4. Use npm install, yarn install, or pnpm install.
+5. Checkout your own branch and start hacking.

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
     * build - creates a build of the application
     * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * test - runs tests in **tests** directory
+    * eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing